borbware/unity-basics-course/unity-cookbook/input-handling.md

 * The legacy **Input Manager**
   * uses the Input class
   * uses Directinput
-  * works almost always (TM)
+  * works almost always
-  * sometimes controller axes are screwed up
+  * (but sometimes controller axes are screwed up)
+  * easier to setup -> this is the one we'll be using

 ## The two ways: Input system
 * The new **Input System**